 San Diego is a big city that has a small town feel with perfect year round weather, making it easy to understand how this gorgeous SoCal city became the 7th largest in the United States.
 San Diego stole my heart in February 2018 when I visited for the first time as an adult, so I was grateful to return for 5 more days before the start of my Semester at Sea voyage last month.

 One of the things that stands out to me most about San Diego is the laid-back culture mixed with the active urban vibes which really gives the city a strong sense of place.
 Where LA is hectic and bustling, San Diego is busy yet chill.
 San Diego offers opportunities to have fun for any type of visitor thanks to its miles of beach coastline, interesting history and attractions, amazing weather and of course, delicious cuisine.
+Whether you are in San Diego for 1 day or 1 week, this city is sure to steal your heart with its perfect weather, beautiful natural scenery, adorable neighborhoods and delightfully delicious restaurants.

-Day One: City Life
+Day Two: City Life

 Morning: USS Midway Museum

 Admittedly, I am not the most patriotic person in the world so it might come as a surprise that I visited the a military museum during my 3 days in San Diego, but it’s true!
-San Diego has been home to a large contingent of the armed forces, predominantly Airforce and Navy, for nearly a century and it is a strong part of the local community, so it is worth exploring if you are remotely interested in American history.
+San Diego has been home to a large contingent of the armed forces, predominantly Airforce and Navy, for nearly a century and it is a strong part of the local community that it is worth exploring if you are remotely interested in American history.

 The USS Midway Museum is located along the waterfront directly west of Little Italy, the next stop on this 3 day itinerary of San Diego.
 The Midway is one of the few decommissioned aircraft carriers open to the public and is certainly an interesting stop.
 Obviously the museum is presented from a pro-military perspective so take everything with a grain of salt as there is often much more to the story than is presented.
 You can take self-guided tours through the living quarters, flight control towers and the brig of the Midway for a close-up view of what life is like for service members of the US navy.